-Yes, kids can do crossfit.
+Yes, your little ones can do crossfit.
 It's a great way for them to get fit and healthy when they're young.
-Check out our guide on the recommended kids crossfit equipment gear.
+Check out our guide on the recommended crossfit equipment for kids gear.

 As long as you have enough space to set up a CrossFit garage gym, not just to get all your gear in, but also enough space to be able to move around during your workouts, then there are significant advantages to this kind of setup.

 You can train when it suits you without waiting for machines to free up, and you can really set yourself up for those routines you enjoy the most.

 Add to that the cost savings in the long run, and it really is a simple decision.

 I highly recommend checking out the starter pack from Rogue to save a load of money in the process.

 1. Budnar RG Jr, Duplanty AA, Hill DW, McFarlin BK, Vingren JL., The acute hormonal response to the kettlebell swing exercise., retrieved from https://www.ncbi.nlm.nih.gov/pubmed/24714543

 2. Chen CC, Lin SY., The impact of rope jumping exercise on physical fitness of visually impaired students., retrieved from https://www.ncbi.nlm.nih.gov/pubmed/20869201